 That’s when John, a former baseball player at Illinois State University, saw the community’s need for a high-quality golf store.

 “At that time you had to drive nearly 30 minutes to find a golf shop,” John recalls.
 “We wanted to provide the community with a store that had everything in their backyard.”

 Since then, Hornacek’s Golf has been equipping golfers in the area with anything and everything needed to play.
-The 9,500-square-foot shop carries 35 brands of golf clubs, clothing, shoes and accessories.
+The 9,500-square-foot shop carries 35 brands of golf clubs for beginners, clothing, shoes and accessories.
 Customers can test clubs out on the store’s putting green or in one of its two hitting bays.
 And when equipment needs a little TLC, Hornacek’s Golf is there to repair it.

 “Our selection and prices go head-to-head with any mega golf store, hands down,” John adds.

 On most days, John, alongside his two loyal bulldogs, Norman and Matilda, is hands-on in the store.
 He greets customers, gives advice and helps them find what they need.
 Many of his customers have been coming to the store since the beginning, and he and his staff know many of them by name.